 The Trustee does not intend that this calculator will influence your decision about your super or any financial product and no such intention should be inferred.
 You should also read the additional information in the disclaimer tab.

 What does this calculator let you do?

 This calculator is for educational purposes.
 It can illustrate the broad impact different levels of superannuation may have on income in retirement using an estimate of your superannuation balance at your selected retirement age (in today's dollars, which means results are adjusted for inflation including the expected rise in living standards).
 In this way the calculator allows you to project how changes to your circumstances (such as how much you contribute, the investment performance and the fees you pay) could make a difference to your retirement.
-It also allows you to estimate your retirement income which will depend on various factors, including:
+It also allows you to estimate your average retirement income over the projection period.
+Estimated retirement income will depend on various factors, including:

 - the amount and frequency of regular pension payments made from the account-based pension and taxed superannuation account (where applicable).
 It is assumed you will invest your superannuation balance up to the Transfer Balance Cap into an account-based pension when you retire.
 Any projected superannuation balances above the Transfer Balance Cap at the time of your retirement are assumed to remain in the superannuation account you held prior to retirement which is subject to taxed investment earnings.

 - any Government Age Pension you are expected to receive

 - your partner's circumstances